 queen4.fzn can then be run as

 described above.
-If a generated FlatZinc program is not desired, another
+If a generated FlatZinc program is not desired, then another

 It is also possible to just load a FlatZinc program into SICStus by

 program can then be processed further from within SICStus, e.g. by

 Finally, it is also possible to load and run MiniZinc programs directly

 from within SICStus by using the predicates described in